epsi-rns/epsi-rns.github.io/_posts/system/2022/2022-12-01-driver-interface.markdown

 #### ifconfig (obsolete)

-Veteran (but dumb) like might familiar with this obsolete command.
+Veteran (but dumb) like me,
+might familiar with this obsolete command.

 {% highlight bash %}
 ❯ ifconfig wlan0